dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 ## Summary

 Since Dojo 2 widgets are TypeScript classes, they are capable of filling a large number of roles, including state management.
 With complex widgets, however, combining the responsibilities to manage the widget's visual representation as well as the state of its children can make them difficult to manage and test.
-Dojo 2 defines `Injectors` and `Containers` as a way to externalize state management from the app and centralize that management into classes that are designed specifically to fill that role.
+Dojo 2 defines the `Registry` and `Container` classes as a way to externalize state management from the app and centralize that management into mechanisms that are designed specifically to fill that role.

 If you would like, you can download the finished [demo application](../assets/1010_containers_and_injecting_state-finished.zip) to review.